ElectriPixie/Harnessaurus/README.md

 ## 🌋 Final Roar

 Harnessaurus is a carnivore at heart — raw, chaotic, and dangerous in the best way.
-I’m an herbivore, so don’t worry, nothing is getting eaten except bugs in the code.
+I’m an herbivore, so don’t worry, nothing is getting eaten except plants, and the occasional bugs in the code.
 Right now it’s closer to a wild predator than a tamed framework — but that’s part of the fun.

 If you want clean and polished, wait for the birds to evolve.
 If you want teeth and claws… Clone Harnessaurus and join the hunt. 🦖